krishicks/krishicks.com/content/post/forza-6.markdown

 * You can skip the "This is your.." voiceover when you buy a new car.
 * The same kinds of hits that used to shatter window glass no longer do.
 * You can once again tune your car just before starting a race.
+* Many cars in the game have what appears to be flat/matte paint
 * Pressing "A" while rewinding no longer plays a sound.

 ## Bugs

 * At the start of a race, the view changes to that of cockpit, then to the view you actually have set.
 * Colliding with the rear of the car in front of you rarely, if ever, produces a sound.
+* Your place (upper left) re-renders itself with a sliding animation at random, even when place doesn't change.

 This list will be updated as I continue playing.